 Greek Grilled Cauliflower and Vidalia Onion Quinoa Salad

-A couple summers ago (maybe it was just last summer), I picked up a simple little grilling basket/wok at Target.
+A few years ago, I picked up a simple little grilling basket/wok at Target.
 Since then, I’ve been grilling vegetables in it like crazy.
-I normally stick to peppers and onions or some kind of squash medley, but a few weeks ago I decided that I wanted to try out grilled cauliflower.
+I normally stick to peppers and onions or some kind of squash medley, but this grilled cauliflower is definitely one of my favorites.

 Before throwing it on the grill I added sliced Vidalia onion to it and seasoned it up with some dried oregano, salt, pepper and a good drizzle of olive oil.
 During this time I made sure I was preheating my grill basket.
 Preheating your grill basket is like preheating your wok on your stove, it ensures your vegetables will get a good char and stay a bit more crisp.
 I just started doing this recently and love the results.